-Despite growth in our formula Average Daily Membership (ADM), the changes in average total valuation, along with a statewide decrease in the percentage of transportation funding received (50% 2017, 37.50% 2018 and 25% 2019) has driven the district back onto the guarantee resulting in a Transitional Aid Guarantee amount of \$746,296 just to maintain the level of funding received in 2017.
+Despite growth in our formula Average Daily Membership (ADM), the changes in average total valuation, along with a statewide decrease in the percentage of transportation funding received (50% 2017, 37.50% 2018 and 25% 2019) has driven the district back onto the guarantee resulting in a Transitional Aid Guarantee amount of \$746,296 \$570,330 just to maintain the level of funding received in 2017.
 Due to this large guarantee amount, future years in the forecast are projected at 2017 levels and remain flat.
+Any increases are due to "Additional Aid Items" outside of the guarantee calculation which is minimal.